 From there I opened it in Nikon ViewNX and exported an 8bit TIF.
 Then opened it in PS and SFW @ 1024px wide x 680px maximum quality.

 Whilst it looks very green, this is not a lens characteristic.
 We have had over 200mm (almost 8″) of rain in the past 2 weeks.
-Everything is green!
+Everything is clean and super green!
 The image is clear and sharp and if you look carefully at the blades of grass you can see the shallow DOF quite clearly.

 D90 — 32,986 pixels/mm² (12.3 Mp on DX 23.6 x 15.8mm CMOS) (Aug 2008)

 300 — 32,986 pixels/mm² (12.3 Mp on DX 23.6 x 15.8mm CMOS) (Aug 2007)

 300s – 32,986 pixels/mm² (12.3 Mp on DX 23.6 x 15.8mm CMOS) (Jul 2009)

 D3 — 14,063 pixels/mm² (12.1 Mp on FX 36.0 x 23.9mm CMOS) (Aug 2007)

 D700 – 14,063 pixels/mm² (12.1 Mp on FX 36.0 x 23.9mm CMOS) (Jul 2008)

 D3x — 28,435 pixels/mm² (24.5 Mp on FX 35.9 x 24.0mm CMOS) (Dec 2008)